Building caring communities together | Western Cape Government

 • Look both ways before crossing a road.

-• Where there are pedestrian crossings, wait for cars to stop before you cross.
+• Where there are pedestrian crossings, wait for cars to stop before you walk.

-• Cross the road quickly and remain observant until you’ve reached the other side.
+• Cross the road quickly and remain observant until reaching the other side.

 • Alcohol and drugs diminish your judgement when walking on pavements and crossing roads.